Nationals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 58 games this year and have walked away with the win 23 times (39.7%) in those games.
+- The Nationals have been victorious in 23, or 39%, of the 59 contests they have been chosen as underdogs in this season.

-- Washington is 2-3 this season when entering a game as the underdog by +220 or more on the moneyline.
+- Washington has entered six games this season as the underdog by +200 or more and is 2-4 in those contests.

-- The moneyline set for this matchup implies the Nationals have a 31.2% chance of walking away with the win.

-- Washington and its opponents have gone over the total this season in 29 of its 63 opportunities.
+- Washington and its opponents have hit the over in 29 of its 64 games with a total this season.

-- The Nationals are 6-4-0 against the spread in their 10 games with a line set by sportsbooks this season.
+- The Nationals have posted a record of 6-4-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!